-The publication of the first draft of our 2020 Business Plan marked the next step in this process, consolidating the customer feedback we'd received so far and outlining in detail our financial forecasting, investment focus areas, customer engagement approach, and constituency-specific information for consideration.
+The publication of the first and second drafts of our 2020 Business Plan marked the next step in this process, reflecting the customer feedback we received so far and outlining in detail our financial forecasting, investment focus areas, customer engagement approach, and constituency-specific information for consideration.
+Recognising the challenges faced by both Transporters under the Price Control and Domestic Shippers under the Price Cap, in publishing the Business Plan final draft we have challenged ourselves even further.
+We've reduced our investment spend by £5.1m over the plan period.